apache/sling-site/src/main/jbake/content/documentation/the-sling-engine/resources.md

 #### Resource Metadata

-The resource metadata exposed in `Resource.getResourceMetadata` get their value from JCR properties
+The resource metadata exposed in `Resource.getResourceMetadata` get their value from JCR properties:

 Metadata Property | Backed by
 --- | --- | ---